day8/re-frame/docs/clojurescript.md

 !!!
 Note "No Statements"
-    Notice how `#!clj if` is an expression in Clojure.
-It doesn't have "statements" like some other languages.
-Everything is an expression!
-Everything can be evaluated.
+    Notice how `#!clj if` is an expression in Clojure, not a statement.
+(Clojure doesn't have any statements, or operators, it just has data)

-Exercises:
+Experiements:

   - check if `(if true)` is valid.
   - what is `(if "hello" true false)` or `(if [] true false)` or `(if nil true false)`

+XXX inline REPL goes here.
+In the meantime use [this external one](https://jaredforsyth.com/reepl/)

 ---
 ## `#!clj fn`

-An `#!clj fn` form creates an function.
+An `#!clj fn` form creates a function.

 Here is a very simple example `#!clj (fn [x] x)`: